 You can probably overcome any problems like that with a bit of work, but do you really want the hassle?
 If you do an EpicVIN check and something untoward comes up you really are better off moving on to the next one.

 How to buy from government auctions

 Anyone over the age of 18 with a driving license can bid and buy from government auctions, but I stress once again that you have to know what you’re doing.
-I could write another couple of thousand words here about how to buy from one of these auction events, but if you really want to know how to be s successful buyer then click here and then go to the “Auction Guide” section, and everything is explained in some detail in a FREE tutorial.
+I could write another couple of thousand words here about how to buy from one of these auction events, but if you really want to know how to be a successful buyer then check out this article and then go to the “Auction Guide” section, and everything is explained in some detail in a FREE tutorial.

 Government auction FAQs

 Are government auctions legitimate?

 Official government auctions are completely legitimate, but it has to be pointed out that there are other auctions out there run by private companies that are marketed in a way to make them seem like official government auctions when they are not.

 Police cars are not remapped, although many of them are pretty fast because they have big, powerful V-6 and V-8 engines that make them quick enough to be pursuit vehicles.
 They’re not remapped to deliver extra performance because they are operated under manufacturer warranties and remapping a car would invalidate the warranty.

 Almost every type of vehicle you can turn up at a government auction, including cars, trucks, buses, vans, SUV,s and even, alternative fuel vehicles.
 Even presidential Cadillacs have been sold to the public in the past through government auctions, although it might be wise to set your sights a little lower if you’re hoping to buy the last version of “The Beast” to be disposed of by the Feds.